seokhyung-lee/OptGraphState/README.md

 # OptGraphState

-*Graph-theoretical optimization of fusion-based graph state generation*
+*Graph-theoretical optimization of fusion-based graph state generation.*

 **OptGraphState** is a python package that implements the graph-theoretical strategy to optimize the fusion-based generation of any graph state.